TIPS & GUIDES

 First things first, ventilation.
 All of the odors and fumes created during the cooking process have to go somewhere, right?
 If you’re relying on opening doors and windows after cooking, you’ll find that it’s not enough to fully extract fumes and odors.
 Plus, it lets in bugs!

 This is where your range hood comes in Range hoods don’t just push smoke and fumes around.
 They extract all of the air created during cooking and push it to the exterior of the home.
 These appliances are designed to suck air away from the kitchen and provide filtration.
 Ducted range hoods move air to the exterior of the house through a duct.
-This option is the most efficient and effective at providing ventilation.
+This option is the most efficient and effective at providing ventilation and removing cooking smells from your kitchen.
+To learn more about selecting a range hood for your kitchen, visit our buyer’s guide.

 If you don’t have ductwork, don't worry.
 You can use a ductless range hood.
 These models clean and recirculate air through charcoal filters.
 These appliances are the best way to quickly remove smoke, steam, odors, and chemicals from your kitchen.
 And it only takes a push of a button!